allisson/secure-qrcode/README.md

 docker run --rm -p 8000:8000 quay.io/allisson/secure-qrcode
 ```

-Now the API server will be running on port 8000.
+Now the API server will be running on port 8000 and you can open the url http://localhost:8000 on your browser.

 ## api documentation